 [Section 36D inserted by No. 42 of 2002 s.
 15.]

 36E.
-Exemptions in other enactments not to apply
+Exemptions in other enactments do not apply

 (1) An enactment passed before the commencement of this section that purports to exempt a person from liability to pay any rate, tax or imposition that could be taken to include the levy does not exempt the person from liability to pay the levy.